 Every time we’d go to town, I would visit the hardware store to stare at a mini sewing machine.
-It was turquoise blue, made of real metal, and it really worked.
+It was turquoise blue, made of real metal, and it worked.
 I would ask to see it every time I was there.
-Harold the owner was a kind man and always allowed me to hold it.
+Harold, the owner, was a kind man and always allowed me to hold it.
 It was very expensive, a dream toy in my eyes.
 My Dad was too busy to notice and went about his business.

 Fall came and went, and December was at hand.
 All I could think about was that mini sewing machine.
 It was gone, and I knew that no amount of praying or writing to a Santa would make it appear under my tree.
 So I asked for a bike instead.

 The tree went up, and we decorated as a family as we always did; it was so much fun.
 The presents started to appear under the tree; A name tag was attached to each present.
 I could tell by the size and look of each package that there was no bike or mini sewing machine.
 I knew that the (pretend) Santa would bring presents on Christmas Eve, so there was a tiny bit of hope.
 Nevertheless, I still felt sure that I was going to be disappointed.

 As the week moved towards Christmas, no amount of cookie baking or fudge making could raise my spirits.
 Mom and Dad would ask what was wrong.
 I finally told them why I was so down.
 Dad frowned and said sometimes to the effect that we weren’t meant to have everything we would ask for.

 Christmas Eve had arrived, and there were a bunch more presents under the tree but none that reflected my heart’s desire.
 I went to bed with a heavy heart.